ddworken/hishtory/README.md

 ### Syncing Design

 See [hiSHtory: Cross-device Encrypted Syncing Design](https://blog.daviddworken.com/posts/hishtory-explained/) to learn how syncing works.
+The tl;dr is that everything magically works so that:

+* The backend can't read your history.
+* Your history is queryable from all your devices.
+* You can delete items from your history as needed.
+* If you go offline, you'll have an offline copy of your history.
+And once you come back online, syncing will transparently resume.

 ## Security